-CURLINFO RESPONSE CODE
+CURLINFO\RESPONSE\CODE

-Pass a pointer to a long to receive the last received HTTP or FTP code.
-This option was known as CURLINFO\HTTP\CODE in libcurl 7.10.7 and earlier.
-This will be zero if no server response code has been received.
-Note that a proxy's CONNECT response should be read with CURLINFO HTTP CONNECTCODE and not this.
+Pass a pointer to a long to receive the last received HTTP, FTP or SMTP response code.
+This option was previously known as CURLINFO\HTTP\CODE in libcurl 7.10.7 and earlier.
+The value will be zero if no server response code has been received.
+Note that a proxy's CONNECT response should be read with CURLINFO\HTTP\CONNECTCODE and not this.